cvelazquez322/LeetResume-2022/README.md

  Note to anyone using this, change the lines of os.mkdir/chdir to wherever you'd like for your LeetResume to be saved.
- You will also need to change loginElem and loginElemPass to whatever your login email and password is.
- You will also need to have Selenium installed.
+ You will also need to have Selenium and FireFox installed.

- if the above conditions have been satisied, you can simply run the program by hitting F5 in idle and letting the program run.
+ if the above conditions have been satisied, you can simply run the program.

  Please note that this is still a work in progress, but I've done my best to error proof LeetResume.
  The code should catch most errors, and restart from where it fails, all on its own without any user intervention... most times.
  However if for some reason it doesn't catch the error, you can restart the code from where it left off at by inserting values into the argument at line 240
- 'rlist.append(leetResMain())' can take arguments that will be equal to co-ordinates, if you put rlist.append(leetResMain(5,2)) it will resume on problem 4 of the third solved page, note that as of right now you should not resume on the very last page, as this could cause an error.
+ 'rlist.append(leetResMain())' can take arguments that will be equal to co-ordinates, if you put rlist.append(leetResMain(5,2)) it will resume on problem 4 of the third solved page,

- this is a free resource and I will be updating it regularly. currently it takes ~10 seconds from start to finish to download one problem, and then move to the next. very rarely code will get stuck on a page, not sure why webdriver.wait doesnt catch this, but simply refresh the webpage.
+ this is a free resource and I will be updating it regularly. currently it takes ~10 seconds from start to finish to download one problem, and then move to the next.
  After reloading webpage script resumes where it leaves off.

  planned updates: sort problems by difficulty level when saving to local file (COMPLETED),